informalsystems/hermes/guide/src/local_chains.md

 ```

 #### Data directory
-The script will also create a `data` directory in the current directory in order to install the chain store and configuration files for each chain.
+The script creates a `data` directory in the current directory in order.
+The `data` directory contains the chain stores and configuration files.

-The `data` directory should have a tree structure similar to this
+The `data` directory has a tree structure similar to the one below:

 ```shell
 data